Emergency medical personnel in the United Kingdom: Institute for Healthcare Development

 The NHS Training Authority became the NHS Training Directorate and then the NHS Training Division, which in turn became the Institute of Health and Care Development.
 The institute was acquired by the Edexcel examination board in 1998, and Edexcel was acquired by Pearson in 2004.
 Pearson continued to operate the IHCD 'brand' until 2016.

 The IHCD Ambulance Aid Award (Technician) was established as an evolution of the Millar training.
 It included a course of 6 weeks training in various areas, covering a variety of medical and trauma based emergencies, including respiratory and circulatory conditions, cardiac monitoring, oxygen, airways, resuscitation, and maternity.

 Also offered was the IHCD Paramedic Practice Award.
 This 'in-house' paramedic training was a modular programme, usually between ten and 12 weeks, followed by time spent in a hospital emergency department, coronary care centre and operating theatre, assisting the anaesthetist and performing airway management techniques such as endotracheal intubation.
 Completion of the course allowed the paramedic to register with the Council for Professions Supplementary to Medicine (CPSM), which was superseded by the Health and Care Professions Council (HCPC), a regulatory body.

 Prior to regulation and closure of the title, the term "paramedic" was used by a variety of people with varying levels of ability.
 Paramedics could apply to register via a grandfather scheme which ended in 2002.

 Eventually the IHCD began to accredit a few non-NHS training establishments, allowing them to teach their curriculum.
 In the mid-1990s, some universities started to offer para-medicine diplomas and degrees, in association with local Ambulance Trusts.
 By necessity these included all of the practical skills found in the IHCD curriculum and allowed applicants to apply for registration with the HPC.

 Amongst the professionals regulated by the Health and Care Professions Council, paramedicine was the only one not to have an extant professional body, until the British Paramedic Association was formed in 2001.
-This later became the College of Paramedics and now acts as a representative organisation for the paramedic profession.
+This later became the Royal College of Paramedics and now acts as a representative organisation for the paramedic profession.
 Unlike some other professions, membership of the college is not mandatory in order to be a registered paramedic.